 Nashville Bicycle Accident Lawyer

 The last thing you would imagine when embarking on a quiet refreshing ride across the city’s bike lane is to become the victim of a bicycle accident.
-Not only is getting hit by a car jarring, but flying off your bike on to hard pavement can be very dangerous.
+Not only is getting hit by a car jarring but flying off your bike onto hard pavement can be very dangerous.
+Unfortunately, our Nashville bicycle accident lawyers know all too well how quickly an accident like this can change your life.
+You can also visit our offices: 2214 Elliston Place Suite 304 Nashville TN 37203.

 In Tennessee, helmets are not required for cyclists over the age of sixteen.
 If a cyclist is not wearing a helmet, the outcome can be much more serious.